Link: Apply now for the Citi® / AAdvantage Business™ World Elite Mastercard®

 The Citi® / AAdvantage Business™ World Elite Mastercard® (review) is the co-branded Citi and American Airlines business card.
 The card offers several valuable perks, and also has an excellent welcome bonus at the moment, making it an ideal time to apply.

 However, when it comes to actually spending money on the card, there’s one thing that works very differently than on many other business credit cards.
-I wanted to discuss that in a bit more detail in this post, as it’s something that a couple of OMAAT readers have brought up (thanks to Jonathan for most recently mentioning this).
+I want to discuss that in a bit more detail in this post, as it’s something that causes confusion.

 In this post: